knative/docs/docs/serving/services/http-protocol.md

 In order to enable the HTTP/1 full duplex support you can set the corresponding annotation at the service level as follows:

+!!! warning

+    Test with your http clients before enabling, as older clients may not provide support for HTTP/1 full duplex.

 ```yaml
 apiVersion: serving.knative.dev/v1
 kind: Service